Hynst/WTS_cSVs_analysis/README.md

      <br /> Input file is normalized expression table on log2 scale in tab separetated format (gene names in first column) (.tsv)
   3) Run run_DE.R RScript with parameter -h :
      <br /> `Rscript --vanilla run_DE.R -h`
-     To view list of parameters to run a script
+     <br /> ..to view list of parameters to run a script

 Output file is in tab separated format with lines representing all differential expresed genes in dataset, and with columns for individual samples (up/down regulation tag is used)